TGAprep/week2/YourNetworkIsYourNetWorth/collectionRelationships.md

   (i) Loop through our family array.

   (ii) Inside of our family loop, loop through our friends array.
-   What this is diong?
+   What this is doing?
-   While we're on each family member, check that family member against every person in the friends array.
+   As we loop through each family member,
+   check that family member against every person in the friends array.

   (iii) If the current family member is equal to the current element of our friends array,
-   delete the element from our friends array.
+   delete that element from our friends array.

   (iv) There are a couple of ways to delete things from an array.
    Look up .splice() and try to use that.